 5. Final user study

-It was important to do a soft evaluation get the DNA-experts’ opinion of the final explanation.
+It was important to do a soft evaluation to obtain the DNA-experts’ opinion of the final explanation.
 We also wanted to test if our explanation could help users gain some insight into how the model makes predictions.
 There were 8 responses in total, of which 7 were useable.
 The survey was created with Google Forms.

 5.1 Set-up